-Mark is a highly experienced commercial dispute resolution solicitor who joined Harper James in May 2019.
+Mark is a highly experienced senior commercial dispute resolution solicitor who joined Harper James in May 2019.

 Mark joined Harper James having spent the previous year and a half at Freeths LLP.
 Prior to that he spent over nine years at Nabarro (which became CMS) and before that five years at Pannone LLP.